As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 Image Source: Alchemy Interactive

 Google, with this update, focuses more on “answers” rather than “results”.

 So when you voice-search something, it will give you an exact answer rather than pulling up the whole article or web links.

-It matches the context and user intent with the current requirements of the voice search on the basis of the asked terms.
+It matches the context and user intent with the current requirements of the voice search based on the asked terms.

-You need to optimize your targeted micro-moments when it comes to optimize your content for voice search queries.
+You need to optimize your targeted micro-moments when it comes to optimizing your content for voice search queries.

 So What are micro-moments?

 Well, these are intent variation or understanding of the search algorithm for the searcher’s asked terms.

 Google has defined four primary types of micro-moments to different the intent of the searcher :

 - I-want-to-know moments